1luciquel1/pacman/README.md

 Pacman as a Java GUI

-Run Pacman.java ( javac *.java; java Pacman.java )

 Pacman.java contains the main method that begins everything.

-IMPORTANT: cs015.jar MUST BE ADDED AS A PROJECT LIBRARY OR CLASSPATH.
+Running Instructions:
+1. cs015.jar should be added to the project library/file path.
 The .jar contains a 2D array that represents the board and its contents.
+2. Compile all files ( javac *.java )
+3. Run the main method of the Pacman.java file ( java Pacman )

 Brown University CS 015 Final Project